craftingcity/The-Known-World/Prenotes Feb 15 26.md

 5 - STEVE *BROKER2x* (33, 39, 68, 58, 96, )

 #### Orange Storage Sector
 Please, somehow, get them into Baator; maybe a little devil spawns out of Saorsia or Zipper that goes for the Worldbindings.
+In any case, they don't get to keep the real important stuff from here.

 ### What happened?